Arthur Garson, Jr., MD, MPH, MACC

 Dr. Garson graduated (Phi Beta Kappa, Summa Cum Laude) from Princeton University in 1970 and received his M.D.
 (Alpha Omega Alpha) from Duke University in 1974, remaining at Duke for Pediatric residency through 1976.
 In 1979, he completed his Pediatric Cardiology fellowship at Baylor College of Medicine in Houston, becoming Chief of Pediatric Cardiology in 1988.
-He has been a visiting professor in more than 200 institutions, is on the faculty of the Children’s Hospital in Paris, and was awarded the “Keys to the City” of Parma, Italy.
-He is the author of more than 450 publications including 8 books.
+He has been a visiting professor in more than 240 institutions, is on the faculty of the Children’s Hospital in Paris, and was awarded the “Keys to the City” of Parma, Italy.
+He is the author of more than 595 publications including 10 books (two translated into Russian).
 In 1992, he received a Master’s degree in Public Health from the University of Texas Houston.
 Also in 1992, he joined the faculty at Duke University, becoming Associate Vice Chancellor for Health Affairs, where he served as Medical Director of Government Relations for the Medical Center; and professor in the Sanford Institute of Public Policy.

 In 1995, he returned to Houston to be Baylor College of Medicine’s Dean for Academic Operations.
 He was also Vice President of Texas Children’s Hospital for quality.

 In 1999-2000, Dr. Garson served as President of the American College of Cardiology.

 In addition, he has served on the White House panel on Health Policy.

 He was appointed by Secretary of Health and Human Services Thompson to chair the National Advisory Council of the Agency for Healthcare Research and Quality in 2003 and again in 2009.